How do I upload PDFs/decks/spreadsheets into Structify and extract them into a structured dataset?

 -

-Treating document uploads as a one-time project:
+Treating document uploads as a one-off project:

 Real-World Example